d5f6/exerciseApp/README.md

 # Introduction

-A simple App to use the MERN Stack.
+A simple app to use the MERN stack.

 ```code
 M = MongoDB